MBA Specializations in Demand MBA Specializations in Demand MBA Specializations in Demand

 These professionals should have strong leadership, writing, speaking, problem-solving, and interpersonal skills.
 The 2020 median salary for the role was $118,430, per the BLS.

 Market research analysts study and monitor various forms of data to determine the sales potential of a product or service.
 The data they collect and analyze helps them determine key metrics on sales and marketing trends that can then inform strategic, highly targeted campaigns.

 Market research analysts need to have strong analytical, critical-thinking, and communication skills, as well as attention to detail.
 The BLS lists the 2020 median annual salary for market research analysts at $65,810.

 MBA graduates can make a significant impact in the business world, and choosing an in-demand MBA specialization allows them to target that impact.

-Maryville University’s online Master of Business Administration, which features 12 diverse and in-demand concentrations, can help equip you with the knowledge and skills to be a business force.
+Maryville University’s online MBA, which features 12 diverse and in-demand concentrations, can help equip you with the knowledge and skills to be a business force.
 Our program offers a deep foundation in several core elements of business, including finance, human resources, and marketing.

 Learn how Maryville can help prepare you for your dream career.